 For example, suppose you want to change the table name from ‘salaries’ to a more descriptive name like ’employee_salaries’, for that use the below command.

-In the above picture, you can see the list of tables and want to change the table name ‘salaries’ to ’employee_salaries’, then use the below command.
+In the above picture, you can see the list of tables.
+If you want to change the table name ‘salaries’ to ’employee_salaries’, use the command below.

 ALTER TABLE salaries RENAME TO employee_salaries;